Online Payment | Our Team | Blog | Testimonial

 Day 8: Marlung to Lungden (4380m/14370): 2 - 3 hrs

 The excursion around Lungden (Bhote Koshi Valley) will provide you the views of Everest Himalayan Range, Makalu, Tengi Ragi Tau, Rolwaling Range, and Gyachung Kang.
-Including that you will experience unique Sherpa Culture along the trail.
-In the excursion from Lungden you will be visiting the local village, hiking up the near by hills for spectacular views of the mountains and topography.
-Later hike back to Lungden and have proper rest for tomorrow’s trek that will leads over Renjopass .
-Overnight at teahouse lodge.
+Apart from this, you will experience unique Sherpa Culture along the trail.
+During the excursion in Lungden you will visit the local village.
+Hiking up through the nearby hills, you will have a spectacular view of the mountains and topography.
+Later, hike back to Lungden and have proper rest for tomorrow's trek that will lead us over Renjopass; overnight in Teahouse Lodge.

 Day 10: Lungden - Renjopass [5360m/17580ft]-Gokyo [4800 m/15,744 ft]: 8 - 9 hrs

 As we hike further to the top of Renjo La, we get the outstanding views of the surrounding.
 The Everest itself, Lhotse, Cholatse and Taboche can be seen shining in the sun.
-Views from Renjo La are much like that from Gokyo Ri with third Gokyo Lake and Gokyo Village beneath the gray smear of Ngozumpa Glacier.
+Views from Renjo La are similar to Gokyo Ri and Gokyo Lake.
+Gokyo Village is situated at the foot of the gray smear of Ngozumpa Glacier.
 We walk further to Gokyo through the glacier.
-An easy walking down brings us to Gokyo.
+An easy descend brings us to Gokyo.
 (B,L,D)

 Day 11: Gokyo - Hike to Gokyo Ri [5357 m/17,570 ft]

-Today we rest and acclimatize at Gokyo while explore the fifth lake passing another forth lake.
+Today we rest and acclimatize at Gokyo, exploring the fifth lake.
 At this juncture, we enjoy the great views of Mt.
 Everest and Cho-Oyu.
 If the weather is good, we grasp the opportunity to climb Gokyo Ri today instead of next day to enjoy the scene from the best viewpoint of Everest Region.
 Moreover, Gokyo is not only popular for its grand view from Gokyo Peak but also for the six lakes which it hosts.
 Definitely we would not miss the chance to observe the fourth (Thonak Tsho) and fifth lakes (Ngozuma Tsho).
-If interested, we climb on a hill at the edge of the Lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
-Hiking up to Gokyo Ri rewards breathtaking views of sunrise over the Himalayas.
-Upon exploring the Gokyo Ri area, we get back to the camp for rest.
+If interested, we climb up on the hill at the edge of the Lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
+Hiking up to Gokyo Ri, rewards breathtaking views of sunrise over the Himalayas.
+After exploring the Gokyo Ri area, we get back to the camp for rest.
 We enjoy the feeling of being surrounded by panoramic mountains like Kusum Kanguru, Thamserku, K 43, Kangtega, Taboche, Cholatse, Makalu, Lhotse, Nuptse, Everest, Changtse, and Pumori.
 (B,L,D)

 Day 12: Gokyo to Thaknak [4750 m/15,580 ft]: 5 - 6 hrs